YaroslavKSE/IMDB-For-Music/terraform/Readme.md

 4. **SSM Parameter Store**: All credentials are stored securely in AWS Systems Manager Parameter Store.

+5. **ECS Task Execution Role**: Principle of least privilege is applied to the ECS task execution role, allowing only the minimum permissions required.

+6. **HTTPS Enforcement**: All traffic is encrypted with HTTPS, and HTTP is automatically redirected to HTTPS.

+7. **Private Subnets**: All application and database resources are deployed in private subnets with no direct internet access.

 ## Next Steps

 After successful deployment, you should: